How to show support for people living with migraine as we celebrate this day of love.

 Here are a few of our favorite gift swaps.

 - Be creative with candy: Chocolate is the traditional go-to choice for most candy gift-giving.
 For some, chocolate can trigger a migraine attack.
-Instead, get creative and consider options like gummy candy, which come in different flavors and shapes (even hearts!).
-Hard candies like lemon drops, licorice, or even fluffy marshmallows can be fun, sweet, treats.
-The same with sugar-free candy – for some people with migraine artificial sweeteners can be a trigger.
+Instead, get creative and consider options such as gummy candy, which come in different flavors and shapes (including hearts!).
+Hard candies like lemon drops, licorice, or even fluffy marshmallows can be fun, sweet treats.
+The same with sugar-free candy – for some people with migraine, artificial sweeteners can be a trigger.
 However, if these things are not a trigger for you, it’s totally fine to treat yourself.

 - Choose candles with batteries: Candles are a great way to set the mood.
 Unfortunately, scented candles that burn (or wax melts) can trigger migraine pain.
 Battery-operated candles are preferred over scented candles and are available as tea lights and pillars.
 As an added benefit, overhead and fluorescent lighting can make migraine pain worse, so candles can be more soothing.
 A lamp or lightbulb that provides green light can also help.